cibathleticsdev/ducks/README.md

 ## Who are it's owners?
 The Ducks Web will be developed in GitHub by [Cibernetic Atheletics Developers](https://github.com/cibathleticsdev/)
 ## Some code trials
+This is an example of a html code:
 ```
 <!DOCTYPE html>
 <html lang="en">